-For almost twenty years, objects at the crossroads of sculptural art, architecture and design have been created in the Kreuzberg studio of Frank Oehring and Elisabeth Lux.
-Away from the noisy, bustling street, in a backyard of an old industrial complex in Oranienstrasse, between Kottbusser Tor and Görlitzer Bahnhof, one discovers a bright, spacious studio in which large-sized coloured wall sculptures and free standing architectural objects come into being.
+For over twenty years, objects at the crossroads of sculptural art, architecture and design have been created in the Kreuzberg studio of Elisabeth Lux and Frank Oehring.
+In a backyard of an old industrial complex at Erkelenzdamm one discovers a bright, spacious studio in which large-sized coloured wall sculptures and free standing architectural objects come into being.

 In 2003 the design studio OEHRING + LUX was founded by Frank Oehring and Elisabeth Lux.
 Under this name, numerous design objects in limited studio editions and in cooperation with manufacturers such as ANTA, E15 or PASTOE have emerged in recent years.
 In 2004 the first joint design exhibition "Tables and Lamps" in the Extension Pavilion of Aedes East Gallery in Berlin presented with great success prototypes of ZAC - Lights program, currently produced by ANTA, as well as the first edition object, the table Z for the label E15 and the first studio edition of the table ZENO.

-If you would like to receive more information about other studio editions, please visit our studio or send us an e-mail message via our contact form.
+If you would like to receive more information about other studio editions, please list our studio or send us an e-mail message via our contact form.

-architect and artist, founded together with Martin Wiedemann the bureau "Architecture Salon Elvira Berlin" in 1985.
-Numerous national and international competition successes, conceptual and innovative architectural designs, space and exhibition concepts for the Academy of Arts and the Nai Rotterdam and architectural-historical researches commissioned by the Academy of Arts in Berlin are some of the activities accomplished together with Martin Wiedemann over the years that followed.
-Elisabeth Lux works also as a teacher and is a member of numerous artistic and architectural juries.
+Elisabeth Lux, architect and artist, founded together with Martin Wiedemann the bureau Architektur Salon Elvira Berlin" in 1985.
+Numerous national and international competition successes, conceptual and innovative architectural designs, space and exhibition concepts for there Academy of Arts and the Nai Rotterdam and architectural-historical researches commissioned by the Academy of Arts in Berlin are some of the activities accomplished together with Martin Wiedemann over the years that followed.
+Elisabeth Lux worked also as a teacher and was a member of numerous artistic and architectural juries.